coda/packs-sdk/docs/samples/topic/parameter.md

 });
 ```
 ## Number parameter
 A formula that takes a number as a parameter.
-This sample converts a number of pizza slices eaten into a percentage.
+This sample converts a number of slices of pizza into a percentage eaten.

 ```ts
 import * as coda from "@codahq/packs-sdk";